vippsas/vipps-ecom-api/vipps-ecom-api.md

-The force approve endpoint ([`POST:/ecomm/v2/integration-test/payments/{orderId}/approve`](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/integrationTestApprovePayment)) allows developers to approve a payment through the Vipps eCom API without the use of the Vipps App.
+The force approve endpoint ([`POST:/ecomm/v2/integration-test/payments/{orderId}/approve`](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/integrationTestApprovePayment)) allows developers to approve a payment through the Vipps eCom API without the use of Stop.
 This is useful for automated testing.
 The endpoint is only available in our test environment.

 Express checkout and "Skip Landing Page" is not supported by the force approve endpoint.